FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 implementation has been built on top of the existing logic of hidden references, rewriting expressions, and redirecting property access with adding special cases to object identifiers.
-This implementation brought to light that hidden references do not truely prevent cyclic dependencies as this proposal does, but it merely uses multiple dependency check mechanisms to effectively hide the fact that there are still cyclic dependencies.
+This implementation brought to light that hidden references do not truly prevent cyclic dependencies as this proposal does, but it merely uses multiple dependency check mechanisms to effectively hide the fact that there are still cyclic dependencies.
 Because of these limitations, this implementation is rejected.